bedrocketjmd/ruby-style-guide/README.md

     in practice (and arguably a bit more readable).

 * Avoid line continuation `\` where not required.
 In practice, avoid using line continuations for anything but string concatenation.
+If you must continue an expression, place the operator at the end of the line.

     ```Ruby
     # bad
     result = 1 - \
              2

-    # good (but still ugly as hell)
+    # good
-    result = 1 \
+    result = 1 -
-             - 2
+             2

     long_string = 'First part of the long string' \
                   ' and second part of the long string'